• Skip to main content

 Tips for Success

 • Use active starter.
 For the best rise, use an active sourdough starter.
-If you’re using discard, make sure it’s only a few days old.
-Just know the dough might take a bit longer to rise.
+Discard works if it’s only 1–2 days old, but expect a slightly longer rise time.

-• Find a warm spot to rise.
-Your dough needs a warm (but not too hot) spot to rise.
-This is especially important in cooler weather.
+• Find a warm spot.
+Dough rises best in a warm (not hot) spot, especially in cooler weather.

 • Cool completely.
 Wait at least two hours before slicing to avoid a gummy texture.